hurtn/azure-data-factory/sqlmi-cdc/README.md

 ---
-title: Incrementally copy data using Change Tracking
+title: Incrementally copy data using Change Data Capture
-description: In this tutorial, you create an Azure Data Factory pipeline that copies delta data incrementally from multiple tables in an on-premises SQL Server database to an Azure SQL database.
+description: In this tutorial, you create an Azure Data Factory pipeline that copies delta data incrementally from a table in Azure SQL Managed Instance database to Azure Storage.
 services: data-factory
-ms.author: yexu
+ms.author: nihurt
-author: dearandyxu
+author: hurtn
-manager: shwang
+manager:
-ms.reviewer: douglasl
+ms.reviewer:
 ms.service: data-factory
 ms.workload: data-services
 ms.topic: tutorial
-ms.custom: seo-lt-2019; seo-dt-2019
+ms.custom:
-ms.date: 01/12/2018
+ms.date: 08/04/2020
 ---

-# Incrementally load data from Azure SQL Managed Instance to Azure Blob Storage using change data capture
+# Incrementally load data from Azure SQL Managed Instance to Azure Storage using change data capture

 In this tutorial, you create an Azure data factory with a pipeline that loads delta data based on **change data capture** information in the source Azure SQL Managed Instance database to an Azure blob storage.